niccChen/postal-savings-bank-Postshield/README.md

 # PostShield Desktop

-A clean, production-oriented **.NET/Avalonia** desktop app scaffold.
-This repository contains a cross-platform GUI (Windows/macOS/Linux) with XAML views and C# code-behind, ready for local development and packaging.

-# PostShield Desktop

 **PostShield** is a cross-platform .NET/Avalonia desktop app for **automatic redaction** of contact information.
 Drag one or more folders into the app, click **Encrypt**, and PostShield batch-processes every file using rule-based blurring/masking (e.g., blur phone numbers except the last four digits, mask first names).
 A built-in search lets you quickly locate a specific file before or after processing.